Azure-Samples/azure-ml-federated-learning/docs/tutorials/vertical-fl.md

 1. Open the config file  `config.yaml` in `examples/pipelines/ccfraud_vertical/`
 2. Set `encrypted` field, under `communication` to `true`

+## Private Set Intersection
+Parties collaborating in the vertical federated learning may own non-overlapping samples.
+Therefore, ahead of training or testing, it's necessary to make sure that only intersection of these samples is used.
+Looking for an intersection may result in oversharing data by revealing information about possession of samples not present in other parties.
+The secure way to achieve this is to use **private set intersection** approach that utilizes cryptography to find an intersection among samples without revealing sets of samples present on individual parties.
+Example uses case can be found in `examples/component/CCFRAUD_VERTICAL/psi`.

 ### How does the encryption works?
 Whole encryption is handled by `AMLSPMC` class in `examples/components/CCFRAUD_VERTICAL/aml_smpc.py`.
 By initiating the class every node generates its own public/private key set.
 The public part is communicated to other parties, which they use when communicating with this node.
 Thus, the private part resides at all time on the local node and is well protected.
 The message itself is encrypted using hybrid encryption, which can be broken down as follows: